 Slash pine grows on the wetter sandy soils in Florida.
 Tree seedlings bred for rapid, straight growth, and fusiform resistance are available.
-Slash pine is especially suited to the flatwoods-land supporting saw palmetto and gallberry.

-Longleaf pine grows on a wide variety of sites from moderately wet to dry sites.
-In the past, its use was limited by difficulties in nursery production, planting, and delayed early growth while it is in the "grass stage."
-The development of nursery stock sold as "tubelings" and the increased public interest in reestablishing this native species has led longleaf pine to become one of the more popular plantings in Florida.
+Slash pine is especially suited to the flatwoods -- land supporting saw palmetto, gallberry arid wiregrass.
+Longleaf pine grows on a wide variety of sites but grows best on moderately wet to moderately dry sites.
+Its use has been limited by difficulty in nursery production, planting, and delayed early growth while it is in the "grass stage."
+Research and development efforts promise to solve many of these problems.